 The beacon of democracy has been mired in a ferocious tug of war with respect to America’s 2020 Presidential election.
 The highly polarized America is currently poised to elect its 46th President in the coming election on 3rd November 2020.
 Incumbent President and Republican candidate, Donald Trump is aggressively pursuing his campaign for re-election against the erstwhile Obama’s confidant and Democrat candidate, Joe Biden.

 Both have been actively pursuing debates on crucial matters in the U.S. presidential campaigns of September and October 2020.
-Since the points of discussion varied on multiple topics ranging from health, response to the COVID-19 pandemic and climate, to policies regarding China, gun control, corruption and crimes, racism, immigration, and cyber-terrorism.
+The points of discussion varied on multiple topics ranging from health, response to the COVID-19 pandemic and climate, to policies regarding China, gun control, corruption and crimes, racism, immigration, and cyber-terrorism.

 Since 1908, the voters have not turned out to show such vigilance as they have shown in the 2020 Presidential election.
 According to the data from US Elections Project, more than 91 million voters out of the eligible 150 million have already submitted their votes ahead of the official polling day of 3rd November.
 In Texas, one of the red states, the level of voting has already surpassed 100% of the total turnout in the 2016 Presidential election.